tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 - 30% : Doxygen
   - 15% : User Guide
   - 15% : Updated Developer Guide
+  - release_nodes.md document in project/src specifiying location of refactoring for iteration 2 and 3 and other assumptions
 - 10% : Style Compliance
 - 10% : Refactoring 1 Completed
 - 10% : Refactoring 2 Completed